fjwright/Run-REDUCE/docs/index.md

 ## [Click Here to Download Run-REDUCE-FX.jar](https://github.com/fjwright/Run-REDUCE-FX/releases/latest/download/Run-REDUCE-FX.jar)

-Run-REDUCE-FX is a Graphical User Interface for running the REDUCE Computer Algebra System that provides a consistent user experience across all platforms.
-It is implemented in JavaFX and the executable application takes the form of the JAR file `Run-REDUCE-FX.jar`.
+Run-REDUCE-FX is a Graphical User Interface for running the REDUCE Computer Algebra System that should provide a consistent user experience across all platforms.
+It is implemented in JavaFX and the executable application takes the form of the JAR file *Run-REDUCE-FX.jar*.
 Click on the link above to download the latest release.

 ![Run-REDUCE-FX screen shot](Run-REDUCE-FX.png "Run-REDUCE-FX screen shot")